joeclark-phd/random-text-generators/README.md

 This package defines an interface and implementation of a procedural random text generator that can be used, for example, to generate character or place names for an adventure game.

+## RandomTextGenerator

 The interface, **RandomTextGenerator**, could be used with more than one type of procedural generation method.
+Its sole method is:

+- `String generateOne()` yields a new, procedurally-generated text string.

-Currently there is only a single implementation of the interface: **MarkovTextGenerator**.
+Currently there is only a single implementation of the interface:

-- That class ingests a stream of String data (for example, from a file) and trains a multiple-order Markov chain model on that data.
-- New strings are generated randomly based on the statistical frequencies of character sequences in the training data.
-So, for example, if the training data contains lots of occurrences of "th", the letter "t" will be followed by "h" in many of the random strings.
-- The result is new strings that sound like they belong in the training set.
-So if you feed it a dataset of ancient Greek names, you'll get new, original names that sound like they fit into that genre.
+### MarkovTextGenerator

+The big idea of Markov-chain random text generation is that you collect statistics on which characters follow other characters.
+So if a particular language uses "th" a lot, "t" should often be followed by "h" in the randomly-generated text.
+This class ingests a `Stream<String>` of training data to build up a Markov model, and uses it to generate new strings.
+However, this method has a number of caveats:

+First, looking only at two-character sequences isn't very sophisticated.
+The model would be smarter if you looked back more than one letter.
+For example, your model could know that "ot" and "nt" are often followed by "h" but "st" is not.
+The problem with that is that you will have far fewer examples of every 3-character, 4-character, or n-character sequences in your training data than you will have of 2-character sequences.
+If a sequence never occurs in your training data, it can never occur in your output.
+Second, the fewer examples in the training set, the less random the names will be.

+Based on an algorithm [described by JLund3 at RogueBasin](http://roguebasin.roguelikedevelopment.org/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme),  which I previously [implemented in Python](https://github.com/joeclark-phd/roguestate/blob/master/program/namegen.py), MarkovTextGenerator mitigates these issues in a couple of ways:

+- It develops models of multiple "orders", that is, of multiple lengths of character sequences.
+If the generator encounters a new sequence of three characters like "jav", it will first check if it has trained a model on that sequence.
+If not, it will fall back to check if it has a model for "av", failing that, it will certainly have a model for what comes after "v".
+I call this a 3rd-order model and it is the default.

-- A Bayesian prior is defined so that every character sequence in the alphabet of the training data has a small chance of occurring even if it doesn't occur in the training data; thereby injecting some true randomness and making up for possibly limited training data.
+- A Bayesian prior probability is added to every character in the alphabet in every model, so some truly random character sequences not seen in the training data are possible.
+The alphabet is inferred from the training data, so any UTF-8 characters should be possible.
+Increase the default "prior" to increase the randomness.

-**MarkovTextGenerator** is based on an algorithm [described by JLund3 at RogueBasin](http://roguebasin.roguelikedevelopment.org/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) and my own prior [implementation of it in Python](https://github.com/joeclark-phd/roguestate/blob/master/program/namegen.py).

 ## How to build and test

 If you have Java 8 and Maven installed:

     git clone https://github.com/joeclark-net/random-text-generators.git
     cd random-text-generators
     mvn test

 ## Examples

+I've built another project to run examples of output.
+You can find it here: [joeclark-net/procedural-generation-examples](https://github.com/joeclark-phd/procedural-generation-examples)

 With **MarkovTextGenerator** trained on a file of 1360 ancient Roman names (/src/test/resources/romans.txt), order 3, prior 0.005F, minLength 4, maxLength 12, I generated these 25 names in 181ms (including the training):